eylles/shed/readme.md

 example in x11 you have the compositor, keyring, maybe a clipboard daemon and perhaps pulseaudio or pipewire

+This program is something that should have been written 10, 15 maybe even 20 years ago by someone much smarter but it was only when i could no longer bear the situation of there being no generic program with the capabilites of shed that i forced myself into writing it.

 ## dependencies

 - a posix compatible shell interpreter